 Bowden McKenzie Debt Collectors buy the debt from the original creditor, which means if they fail to get any payment, they have lost the money they spent.

-The point to remember with this is that you need to be able to deal with any negative behaviour from Bowden McKenzie Debt Collectors.
+The point to remember with this is that you need to be in a position to deal with any negative behaviour from Bowden McKenzie Debt Collectors.
 The threats are basically empty, so you will be able to deal with them without getting annoyed or impatient.
-If you can’t afford to pay, don’t do so, especially if it will leave you in a bad situation.
+If you are not able to afford to pay the debt, don’t do so, especially if it will leave you in a bad situation.

 Technology is their friend

-If they are behaving in this way, you should take a note of the frequency of the calls.
-Behaviour like this is in clear breach of the OFT guidelines.
-You have the right to report the behaviour to the Financial Ombudsman.
+If they are behaving in this way, you should make notes on the details of the calls.
+Behaviour like this is breaching the OFT guidelines.
+You will be able to report the behaviour to the Financial Ombudsman.

 Why the sudden change?